lamdu/lamdu/doc/AnimIdMapping.md

 ### Hole results

-Hole results are currently regenerated on every cursor movement etc.
+Hole results used to regenerate on every cursor movement etc with random written ids which were normalized for display purposes.
-In order for no animations to occur their anim-ids are normalized.
-When a hole result is chosen we apply a translation between the normalized ids and the final written ids.
+When a hole result is chosen we applied a translation between the normalized ids and the written ids.

-**Planned change**:

-Options:

-* Don't recreate the hole results but cache them.
+**What changed**:

-* Create each hol result with consistent ids in the first place.
+We create each hole result with consistent ids in the first place.
-  The id could be based on a hash of the current version hash and the hole base expression etc..
-  This is probably the easier option in the short-term.

 ### TextEdit